 Every child in Tennessee deserves to be as healthy as they can be; from the food they eat to the words they hear, kids need a lot of support, resources and opportunities to grow.
-This year has created challenges for many Tennesseans.
+The last two years have created challenges for many Tennesseans.
 For so many families, proper nutrition, regular exercise and even routine doctor or dental visits have gone out the window out of concern or fear of being exposed to COVID-19.
 Now that life has moving forward in a post pandemic world, find ways to encourage healthy habits and activities!

 Each year the Tennessee Department of Health encourages all Tennesseans to host or engage in activities that promote the health and well being of children, teenagers and their families during Child Health Month (CHM).

 Throughout the month of October, Tennesseans can participate in these contests, activities and virtual resources;

-- Use #TNchildhealthmonth2020 to celebrate your family's healthy moments on social media!
+- Use #TNchildhealthmonth2021 to celebrate your family's healthy moments on social media!

 - A Child Health Month toolkit featuring ideas to participate in CHM, including many social distancing ideas, social media messages, complimentary resources and much more!

 - Encourage individuals to Re-Think Your Drink by promoting the consumption of healthy beverages.